Addyk-24/global-agent-hackathon-may-2025/submissions/Memory-Pal/Readme.md

 3. **Configure Supabase**
    - If you want to see content in database or else no need
    - Create Supabase account and upload required key, url, password of the database
-   - Replace username/password with your MongoDB Atlas credentials

 4. **Change Directory**